Medical/Professional Negligence Claims

 The case of delayed shoulder surgery

 The Legal Strategy: It was necessary to prove that the appropriate surgical treatment which was eventually undertaken ought to have been undertaken much earlier, in which case the subsequent complications of a frozen shoulder would not have occurred.
-We obtained expert evidence substantiating this.
+I obtained expert evidence substantiating this.

 The case of an incorrect operation